radicle-dev/heartwood/CONTRIBUTING.md

     $ cargo test --workspace

+Some tests require `jq`.
+If `jq` is not detected, these tests will succeed without effectively testing anything.

 ## Checking the docs

 If you make documentation changes, you may want to check whether there are any